 We catch up with Lady Skollie about her latest solo, its unapologetic political undertone and her first ‘official’ performance at Joburg Art Fair.

-People: Laura Windvogel
+Person: Laura Windvogel

 Want to know about the business of art?
 Lady Skollie says be consistent, know your audience and always call the shots.

 Get to know the creative womxn who’ll be speaking at the 10and5 X conference on 13 August, 2016.

 Three heads are better than one…until they turn against each other.
 Lady Skollie contrasts egotism, compassion and living for the likes in this new comic.